chardso/fruit-culture-fruit-farming/README.md

  -porespaces.

-  -soil colour.
+ -soil colour

 -atterberg limits(basic measure of critical water contents of fine grained soil,ie

+  .it's shrinkage limit
+  .it's plastic limit
- -its shrinkage limit  -its plastic limit,liquid limits depending on its water content.
-Asoil may appear in one or four states,; solid,semisolid, plastic and liquid.
+  .liquid limits depending on its water content

+  -Asoil may appear in one or four states,; solid,semisolid, plastic and liquid.